 Love of the natural world

 The prayers of the Celtic Saints are filled with experiences of God’s presence in creation, simplicity of living in harmony with creation, and awareness of the sacredness of all things.
 The Psalms are full of praise for God’s handiwork in nature, and Celtic Christianity followed in that tradition reflected in prayers and poems which spoke of God’s power and majesty revealed in creation.
 As it says in the first chapter of Genesis, all things originate in the Divine Source, and so that Presence permeates all of creation.
 This is not to say that evolution is wrong – but that the origin of all things is in the Divine Source.
-It is constantly repeated in Genesis chapter 1 – ‘And God looked at the Creation, and said: ‘It is good.’
+It is repeated six times in Genesis chapter 1 – ‘And God looked at the Creation, and said: ‘It is good.’
 This speaks to us of ‘Original Goodness’.
 It reminds us of the Sacred Presence that is to be found in us and in the material world.
 Columbanus said – ‘If you want to know God, first get to know His creation.’
+If there is any one word that would sum up the essence of Celtic Spirituality, it’s the word ‘PRESENCE.’
+Awareness of the Sacred Presence at every moment of life, in all places.

 Celtic Christianity encouraged people to live and work as small communities, following a less hierarchical model of Church.
 The Church at that time was a loose grouping of local communities of prayer, learning and hospitality.